Nicola-Russo/Framework-for-smart-grid-security/README.md

 You need to have the following tools installed:

-Node
+Node,
 Ganache (>= 2.1.0)

-# Download the framework
+# Download the framework and first operations
-Clone the repository: git clone
+Clone the repository: git clone git@github.com:NicolaRusso95/Framework_for_smart_grid_security.git

 Deploy Smart Contracts on Ganache